Anicosmos/practical_machine_learning_fitness/practical_machine_learning.md

 ### Data

-The training data for this project are available here:
+The training data for this project can be found here:

 <https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv>

-The test data are available here:
+The test data can be found here:

 <https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv>